runxiyu/e2-spec/README.md

 Integer overflow/underflow is *usually* undesirable behavior.

 Simple arithmetic operators return two values.
-The first is the result of the operation, and the second is a boolean that represents whether an overflow occured.
+The first is the result of the operation, and the second is the overflowed part, which is a boolean in addition/subtraction and the carried part in multiplication; but for division, it is the remainder.
 The second return may be ignored.

 Additionally, we define a new syntax for detecting integer overflow on a wider
 scope: